-The notion of generalized subgraph freeness, introduced in [5], is aimed to capture what one can see by exploring a constant-radius neighborhood of a vertex in a graph that has some predetermined graph property.
+The notion of a generalized subgraph-freeness, which extends the standard notions of induced and non-induced subgraph freeness, was introduced in [5].
+It is aimed to capture what one can see by exploring a constant-radius neighborhood of a vertex in a graph that has some predetermined graph property.
 The issue is that some vertices are fully explored (i.e., the explorer sees all their neighbors), whereas for other vertices (at the boundary of the exploration) the explorer may only encounter them but not all their neighbors (since it has not traversed their incident edges).

-We actually consider the set of subgraphs that the explorer cannot encounter when exploring a graph that has the property, where these forbidden subgraphs are represented by marked graphs, which are graphs in which each vertex is marked either full or semi-full or partial.
+We shall actually consider the set of subgraphs that the explorer cannot encounter when exploring a graph that has the property, where these forbidden subgraphs are represented by marked graphs, which are graphs in which each vertex is marked either full or semi-full or partial.
 Intuitively, the marking full represent a vertex that is not at the bondary of the exploration, which means that all its incident edges were traversed.
 In contrast, vertices at the boundary are marked as partial, whereas the marking semi-full is inessential (and is included for sake of greater flexibility (see Footnote 3)).